rudimusmaximus/DevFlow/README.md

 It is possible to install and run some releases of Linux on a Chromebook that's been put into Developer mode.
 Please see ["crouton" - Chromium OS Universal Chroot Environment](https://github.com/dnschneid/crouton)
 The cool part here is that you are not dual booting and the Chromebook appears to receive updates and continues to support multiple users.
 I'm told this voids the warranty on the Chromebook?
 Worth exploring.

+# How To Participate in the DevFlow Repository
+This section brought to you by a short side project (DevFlow 4 FEW-D) whose site link is [Grow With Google Front End Web Development Track - Side Project](few-d.redcrowmethods.com)  Visit that for site for meetings, replay links, and contributors as we demonstrate the collaboration phase for DevFlow v1.0.0

+**[this section to be updated when the project is completed April 11, 2018]**

+## Quick route "i just want to explore the addon demo"
+TODO: DevFlow 4 FEW-D
+## Contributor route "i'd like to try out the DevFlow by participating in the project"
+TODO: DevFlow 4 FEW-D
+## Implementor "i want to customize DevFlow and make it my own for one or more projects"
+[future project]

+The DevFlow for FEW-D is a side project to demonstrate collaboration on a GitHub repository designed to socialize a 'development work flow' for creating and maintaining Google Apps Script.
+Because this repo will include a sheets addon, participants will be able to explore the world of Google Apps Scripting in the useful space of spreadsheets, directly applying recently acquired skills AND laying a framework for much more.
+ - Apply your CSS, HTML, and JavaScript skills in a new context
+ - Expand your networks
+ - Contribute to an open source project
+ - Learn about Google Apps Scripts and Sheets Addons (quickly)